Skip to main content

 Pioneers and Historical Influences

 Fr.
-Michael Moga, SJ (Ateneo de Zamboanga University) is instrumental in establishing philosophy programs in the three Ateneo schools in Mindanao, specializing in Heidegger and Phenomenology.
+Michael Moga, SJ (Ateneo de Zamboanga University) is instrumental in establishing philosophy programs in the three Ateneo schools in Mindanao.
+Fr.
+Moga specializes in Heidegger and Phenomenology.
+He trained the pioneering faculty members of the philosophy departments of the above universities.

 Dr. Romulo Bautista (Ateneo de Davao University) introduced "Bayanicrasya" (heroism and democracy theory).
 Educated in Madrid, he trained a generation of scholars.
-He co-founded the Social Ethics Society.
+He co-founded the Social Ethics Society with Christopher RyanMaboloc.
+He mentored many teachers in different philosophy departments in Mindanao.

 Contemporary Figures

 Dr. Christopher Ryan Maboloc (Ateneo de Davao) specializes in social justice, structural inequality, and radical politics.
-Explores poverty in Muslim Mindanao through the theoretical framework of Thomas Pogge.
+He studied poverty in Muslim Mindanao through the theoretical framework of Thomas Pogge.
+He is the author of Radical Democracy in the Time of Duterte.
+He was mentored by Pogge during his ASAP Yale Global Justice Fellowship.

 Promising Scholars